mlr/gtmproject/README.md

 ## System dependencies

-This project requires a MySql database.
+This project requires a PostgreSQL database.
 See below for setup instructions.
-If you don't already have mysql installed, you'll need to install that before proceeding.
+If you don't already have PostgreSQL installed, you'll need to install that before proceeding.

 ## Database creation

 You'll need to create a database for this project.

+Modify the `config/database.yml` to use the username for your system.

 `bundle exec rails db:setup`

-If you want to use different credentials than the default `root` username that Rails' assumes for new projects then modify the `config/database.yml` file to suit your needs.

-I didn't create a new user for this project, but typically would for longer-lived development projects.

 ## Database initialization